subdavis/rss-glue/README.md

 * `RssOutput` is an output RSS feed.
 * `HTMLOutput` is a very basic single page web feed output.
 * `HTMLIndexOutput` is a meta-output HTML page with a link to all its child outputs.
 Handy for quick reference and adding feeds to your RSS reader.
+* `OpmlOutput` is a meta-output OPML file with links to all the RSS outputs for quick import into RSS readers.

 ## Quick Start